michaelpaco/forvia-challenge/README.md

 - [x] Display additional information about the selected app.
 - [x] Implement a "Download" button.
-- [] Show a dialog indicating download functionality is not available in demo mode when the "Download" button is clicked.
+- [X] Show a dialog indicating download functionality is not available in demo mode when the "Download" button is clicked.

-### Bonus Task - Notification
+### Bonus - Notification

 - [x] Implement logic to schedule and send notifications every 30 minutes.
 - [x] Ensure notifications are sent even when the app is in the background or foreground.